influxdata/awesome/docs/part-1/introduction-to-influxdb-tools.md

 ## Telegraf

 Have more stringent requirements for your writes?
 Need batching, retries, and other features?
 Don’t write this code yourself, just use [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).
 Telegraf is InfluxData’s plugin driven collection agent for metric and events.
 With over [200 input plugins](https://github.com/influxdata/telegraf/tree/master/plugins/inputs), Telegraf  probably has an input plugin that fits your needs.
 But even if there isn’t a plugin for your exact use case, you can use telegraf to easily reformat any data type into your preferred output format, be it line protocol, json, csv, etc….

 Telegraf isn’t just a tool for writing data to a destination data store.
-Telegraf processor plugins and aggregator plugins enable you to do so much more with your data than sophisticated collection and writes.
-For example, you can easily add data transformations with Starlark, and you can even use the execd processor plugin which makes Telegraf extensible in any language.
+The Telegraf processor plugins and aggregator plugins enable you to do so much more with your data than sophisticated collection and writes.
+For example, you can easily add data transformations with Starlark.
+You can even use the execd processor plugin which makes Telegraf extensible in any language.
 It’s no wonder that Telegraf has close to 11,000 stars on github.

 ## Awesome CLI